chengchen2326/stata-testmechs/README.md

 ---

-## Notes

-- The current Stata implementation is designed to match the R package benchmarks for the supported default / binned-Y path.
-- At the moment, unsupported options such as `regformula()` and `continuousy` will return an error rather than silently falling back to another behavior.
-- Additional functions from the R package, including `test_sharp_null`, are planned but not yet implemented.
-- **Update:** the Cox–Shi sharp null test is now available as `testmechs_test_sharpnull` with `method(CS)`.
-Other sharp-null methods/branches remain out of scope for the MVP.

----

 ### 6. Results for an alternative mechanism (`relationship_husb`)

 We next turn to the setting where we are interested in testing whether the effect is mediated by relationship quality with the husband, which is measured on a 1-5 scale.
 We can again test the sharp null and estimate a lower bound on the fraction affected.